As the cold weather hits, opportunities to view a stunning array of fall colours are popping up around the province.

 Kakabeka Falls Provincial Park is home to the second highest waterfall in all of Ontario.
 Visitors can take in the majestic 40 m Kakabeka Falls, as well as the surrounding gorge and the stunning fall colours.

 Kakabeka Falls has two wheelchair accessible trails for visitors.
-The 750 m Boardwalk Trail is a 750 m boardwalk surrounds the top of the falls, and is located near accessible parking.
+The 750 m Boardwalk Trail surrounds the top of the falls, and is located near accessible parking.

 The scenic 1.25 km Mountain Portage Trail is part of the historic portage that early travelers used to traverse around Kakabeka Falls.
 The trail also provides excellent views of the falls, gorge, and river from different vantage points.

 Kakabeka Falls is 30 minutes from Thunder Bay.